 Career Opportunities in Massachusetts for Data Scientists with Advanced Degrees

-According to Massachusetts’ Executive Office of Labor and Workforce Development, eight out of 13 of the state’s largest employers – including the top two – are in the healthcare sector.
-According to a 2011 study released by the worldwide management consulting agency McKinsey and Company, data scientists could generate more than $300 billion in the healthcare sector alone.
+According to Massachusetts’ Executive Office of Labor and Workforce Development, six out of ten of the state’s largest employers – including the top two – are in the healthcare sector.
+According to research firm AMR, the big data analytics segment of the healthcare market alone will be worth more than $67 billion by 2025.

-These job listings are shown as illustrative examples only and are not meant to represent job offers or provide any assurance of employment.
-These examples were taken from a survey of job vacancy announcements for data scientists in Massachusetts, completed in February 2016:
+These job listings are some of those lucrative options available in Massachusetts, and are shown as illustrative examples only and not meant to represent job offers or provide any assurance of employment.

 Data Scientist at Pixability Headquarters in Boston